 If the ies_enforce_bounds() control variable has been set to true, and if the values of any parameters supplied in a CSV file violate bounds provided in a PEST control file, PESTPP-IES alters parameter values to respect them.
 Note this form of parameter bound enforcement does not scale the entire realization to bring it within bounds, instead, individually bound-offending parameters values are simply changed to bring them to their respective bound values.
 If users wish to have bound enforcement similar to how PEST and PESTPP-GLM, they should use the ies_enforce_chglim option, which enables parameter realizatio scaling to respect both parameter bounds and parameter change limits (e.g. FACPARMAX and RELPARMAX) – this enforcement approach scales the entire realization so that is respects both bounds and change limits.
 Also note that if a restart observation ensemble is passed to PESTPP-IES, bounds enforcement on the initial parameter ensemble is foregone to avoid corrupting the first iteration upgrade calculation process.

 The optional ies_observation_ensemble() keyword provides the name of a CSV or JCO/JCB file containing realizations which comprise an observation ensemble.
 Similar protocols apply to this file as those that apply to user-supplied parameter ensemble files.
-If a user-provides both parameter and bservation ensemble input files, then PESTPP-IES links realizations in these files according to the order in which they are supplied, regardless of realization names.
+If a user-provides both parameter and observation ensemble input files, then PESTPP-IES links realizations in these files according to the order in which they are supplied, regardless of realization names.
 If a base realization is supplied in each of these files, it is the user’s responsibility to ensure that these occupy the same row of their respective files.
 If this is not the case, PESTPP-IES will detect this inconsistency; it will then cease execution with an appropriate error message.

 9.2.3 “Regularization”